You are currently viewing A Crisis Strategy Plan Is Better Than Hope

 Here are three things your organization can do right away to build a crisis strategy plan:

-Anticipate impacts
+Anticipate Impacts

 The array of potential crises can sometimes seem overwhelming, requiring you to anticipate every possible event from a financial meltdown to zombies.